NatronGitHub/Natron/Documentation/source/plugins/net.sf.cimg.CImgDilate.rst

 |pluginIcon|

-*This documentation is for version 2.1 of Dilate.*
+*This documentation is for version 2.1 of Dilate (net.sf.cimg.CImgDilate).*

 Description
 -----------